 Gold Inca Snail Lifespan & Dead Snails

-A Gold Inca Snail lifespan is about one year generally, or maybe more if conditions are good and the snail is lucky.
+A Gold Inca Snail lifespan is about one year, or maybe more if conditions are good and the snail is lucky.
 That said, its not uncommon for a Gold Inca Snail to die shortly after being added to a tank.
-Death may be attributable to the stress of being transported from the store, or the shift in water parameters between store tank water and the water in the new environment can be an issue as well.
+Death may be attributable to the stress of being transported from the store.
+The shift in water parameters between store tank water and the water in the new environment can be an issue as well.

 Identifying a dead Gold Inca Snail not difficult.
 Observe the snail’s behavior.
 If the Gold Inca Snail is motionless on the bottom of the tank, is upside down, swollen, or floating in the water for longer than usual, remove the snail with a fish net.
 A dead snail gives off a strong, repugnant rotting odor.
-If the strong smell is present, the snail is dead and should not be returned to the tank.
+When a strong smell is present, the snail is dead and should not be returned to the tank.
 If the odor is not present, place the snail back in the tank right-side up.
-If the snail remains in that position for longer than usual, check again for the strong odor, as the snail may be dying, A dead Gold Inca Snail should be removed from a tank as soon as possible to avoid Ammonia spikes or other water problems.
+If the snail remains in that position for longer than usual, check again for the strong odor.
+The snail may be deceased.
+A dead Gold Inca Snail should be removed from a tank as soon as possible to avoid Ammonia spikes or other water problems.

 Gold Inca Snail Tank Mates: Peaceful

 Gold Inca Snail tank mates can be non-aggressive freshwater community tank fish with shy, peaceful temperaments.
-Gold Inca Snail tank mates can include freshwater shrimp like: Amano Shrimp, Ghost Shrimp, Red Cherry Shrimp, Bamboo Shrimp and Vampire Shrimp.
-Other tank mates can include other freshwater snails such as more Gold Inca Snails, Nerite Snails, Ramshorn Snails, Ivory Snails, Malaysian Trumpet Snails and Mystery Snails.
-As for fish, regular calm community tank fish can be good choices as are bottom feeders and algae eaters such as Cory Catfish and Otocinclus Catfish.
+Tank mates can include freshwater shrimp like: Amano Shrimp, Ghost Shrimp, Red Cherry Shrimp, Bamboo Shrimp and Vampire Shrimp.
+Other freshwater snails like Nerite Snails, Ramshorn Snails, Ivory Snails, Trumpet Snails and Mystery Snails are a good match too.
+Regular calm community tank fish are good choices as are bottom feeders and algae eaters such as Cory Catfish and Otocinclus Catfish.

-Goldfish and tough roughens like Jack Dempsy, Striped Convicts, Oscars and other cichlids should be avoided as they may attack a Gold Mystery Snail.
+Goldfish and tough roughens like Jack Dempsey, Striped Convicts, Oscars and other cichlids should be avoided.
+They may eat a Gold Mystery Snail.
 Tough customers can pick at the snail, yanking off its eyes, tentacles or both.
 Or worse, they can eat the Inca Snail outright.

-As always, if there are any questions about tank mates and compatibility, check with the clerk at the store to get his or her input as to whether a species will make good tank mates for a Gold Inca Snail.
+As always, if there are any questions about tank mates and compatibility, check with the clerk at the store to get his or her input.
+They should know whether a species will make good tank mates for a Gold Inca Snail.